marcojakob/code.makery.ch/collections/library/html-css-en-part7.md

 &lt;h1 class="title text-center">Web Portfolio of Marco&lt;/h1>
 </pre>

 But what if we want to center a bigger part of our website?
-Since it would be tedious if we had to add a `text-center` for each element.
+It would be tedious if we had to add a `text-center` for each element.
 It is thus possible that we can add it to a parent element.
 Many CSS rules are automatically passed on to all sub-elements.

 We could even add a `text-center` class to the `body` element.
 This would center everything on our page.
-If you just want to center a part of the page, it is common to use a `div` element.
+If you just want to center a part of the page, it is common to use a `<div>` element.

 ## div Elements

 With the `<div>` element other elements are grouped into a block.
-With Bootstrap `div` elements are used quite often to apply styles to an entire section of the page.
+With Bootstrap `<div>` elements are used quite often to apply styles to an entire section of the page.

 An essential CSS class in Bootstrap is `container`.
 The `container` automatically adjusts its content to the width of the page and guarantees a reasonable margin to the edges.
-You should always have a `div` element with the` container` class in your page.
-Read the [description for containers](http://getbootstrap.com/css/#overview-container) on the bootstrap website.
+You should always have a `<div>` element with the` container` class in your page.
+Read the Bootstrap documentation for a [description of containers](http://getbootstrap.com/css/#overview-container).

-We will now pack the main content of our home page between a `<div class=" container">` and the closing `</ div>`.
+We will now pack the main content of our home page between a `<div class="container">` and the closing `</div>`.
 (We will deal with the navigation separately below.)

-The `body` part of your page should look like this (pay attention to indentation of elements so that your code stays readable):
+The `<body>` part of your page should look like this (pay attention to indentation of elements so that your code stays readable):

 ##### index.html